 Forgiveness.
-It's a heavy sounding word and often a misunderstood concept.
-A lot of times people think that forgiveness is for the person who did the harm when in fact forgiveness is actually for the person who's been harmed.
+It's a heavy-sounding word and often a misunderstood concept.
+Often, people think that forgiveness is for the person who did harm when in fact, forgiveness is actually for the person who's been harmed.
 Forgiveness is a way to let go of any anxiety, resentment, or ill feelings towards whatever situation or person caused harm in the first place.
 It's a way to free yourself of those negative feelings so you can move about more freely in the light and spirit of the world.

 Wishing you much love, forgiveness, and peace,

 Do you want to read more by Liv?
 Try this article about dance.